 The Problem The beauty brand's scientists used spectrophotometer technology, typically used to measure the light refraction of stars, to look through under-eye skin and see how the area refracted light.
 They discovered melanin deposits--dark pigment--deep within the skin, and it's that melanin that's been so difficult to treat until now.

-The active ingredient in Even Better Eyes is mulberry root, which is full of oxyresveratrol, an antioxidant that slows down the accumulation of melanin.
+The Solution The active ingredient in Even Better Eyes is mulberry root, which is full of oxyresveratrol, an antioxidant that slows down the accumulation of melanin.
 Meanwhile, the formula's caffeine and green tea extract calm the aforementioned environmental effects, while whey protein actually strengthens the skin's collagen, making any dark circles less visible.
 The tube's cooling metal tip relieves inflammation and the formula brightens skin immediately, a bit like a highlighter.

 The Result It's the only eye cream clinically proven to reduce the appearance of dark under-eye circles by 30% (after 12 weeks, about two tubes).
 If you're worried that something so potent might irritate your skin, don't be.
 Clinique tested their new product on 600 women, all of whom applied Even Better Eyes 12 times; if even one showed signs of irritation, they started over until all 7,200 applications were reaction-free.
 As for my experience, I've only been using the product for a couple of weeks, so it's a bit early to tell.
 I do love its highlighting qualities thus far and have great hopes that after a few more weeks no one will wonder if I've been getting my fisticuffs on.--Hillary Kerr